jessemillar/man-hours-badge/README.md

 Running `git clone <repo> --no-checkout` pulls git history but no files (which should be faster)

 Docker container is built and accessible here: https://hub.docker.com/repository/docker/jessemillar/man-hours

+I need a way of only calculating hours for approved repos (maybe have an env var that's a GitHub username and only clone if it matches)